minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

      - Configure `AWS Secrets Manager <https://aws.amazon.com/secrets-manager/>`__ as the external KMS for storing root encryption keys.
        See :ref:`minio-sse-aws` for guidance on the displayed fields.

+   * - :guilabel:`Gemalto`
+     - Configure `Gemalto (Thales Digital Identity and Security) <https://github.com/minio/kes/wiki/Gemalto-KeySecure/>`__ as the external KMS for storing root encryption keys.
+       See :ref:`minio-sse-gemalto` for guidance on the displayed fields.

    * - :guilabel:`GCP`
      - Configure `Google Cloud Platform Secret Manager <https://cloud.google.com/secret-manager/>`__ as the external KMS for storing root encryption keys.
        See :ref:`minio-sse-gcp` for guidance on the displayed fields.